teemu-hakala/debugging-masterclass/README.md

  - Select the newly opened window and do `File->Open... (⌘O)` and navigate to the directory which holds the files you wish to debug.
  >Tip: Use ⌘↑ to navigate to the parent directory.

  - In  the Explorer view project directory should appear as the root of the Workspace.
-This is crucial so that later in the .json files we can call this as \${workspaceFolder}.
+This is crucial so that later in the .json files we can call this as ${workspaceFolder}.

  - Open the .c file you wish to debug.

  - Choose from the top-bar application menu `Terminal -> Run Build Task (⇧⌘B)`.

- - From the list of detected tasks select the cogwheel from the right hand side of the first task `(C/C++: clang build active file, compiler: /usr/bin/clang)`.
+ - From the list of detected tasks select the cogwheel (`Configure task`) from the right hand side of the first task `(C/C++: clang build active file, compiler: /usr/bin/clang)`.

  - Inside .vscode directory `tasks.json` file should appear with a preconfigured setup.
  **This is one of the two crucial files in debugging with Visual Studio Code.
 Another one being launch.json**